gconeice/stacking-vole-zk/README.md

 Install and Build
 =====

-You can simply use `sudo bash setup.sh`.
+You can simply use `bash install.sh`.
 Or,

 1. `mkdir build && cd build && cmake ../ && make && cp ../sha256.txt ./`